 When we say yes too often, we tend to –

 So it’s impossible to keep up appearances.
 We let everyone down, especially ourselves.

 For me, the realization that saying No to one thing is actually saying Yes to another.
 NO to work, yes to family is my mantra and value.

 Every time you say yes at work and invest more time and energy out of hours you are taking time away from family.

 Outlining my values in a priority order allowed me to see what was most important at that point in time.

-A little pause and a quite breath before responding allows me to tune inwardly and check in with mindfulness to the response I want to give.
+A little pause and a quiet breath before responding allow me to tune inwardly and check-in with mindfulness to the response I want to give.

 So now when I am asked to do just that little bit more work,

 I know saying Yes to one thing means No to another.